-Following the completion of the Arrangement, the Corporation changed its investment strategy from a focus on natural resource lending to a broader lending-oriented credit platform with an increasing focus on the alternative asset management business.
-Prior to the Arrangement, the Corporation did not have any record of operating under an investment strategy with a focus on a broader lending-oriented credit platform or as an asset management and investment firm.
+In October 2018, the Corporation changed its investment strategy from a focus on natural resource lending to a broader lending-oriented credit platform with an increasing focus on the alternative asset management business.
+The Corporation did not previously have any record of operating under an investment strategy with a focus on a broader lending-oriented credit platform or as an asset management and investment firm.
 With the recent acquisition of Ability, the Corporation has continued its transition from a balance sheet oriented investment vehicle to a hybrid asset management business and insurance solutions business.
 As such, the Corporation is subject to all of the business risks and uncertainties associated with the broadening of its businesses, including the risk that the Corporation will not achieve its financial objectives as estimated by management.
 Furthermore, past successes of the Board of Directors and management in other ventures do not guarantee future successes or the success of the Corporation in executing its current strategy.
 The Corporation may alter its business strategies at any time without notice to its shareholders and there is no guarantee that such changes will yield similar or improved results.